-For any Small to Medium sized Business (SMB) owner, recovering from a Cyber-attack or a security breach involves these procedures:
+For any Small-to-Medium- sized business owner, recovering from a Cyber attack or a security breach involves these procedures:

-- What to check for in your IT Infrastructure after your business has been impacted;
+- Understanding what to check for in your IT Infrastructure after your business has been impacted.

-- Whom to notify in the case that a Cyber-attack has actually indeed happened;
+- Knowing whom to notify in the case that a Cyber attack has actually indeed happened.

-- The kind of letter that should be written to the impacted parties (primarily those of customers, and any other third parties that you deal with, such as suppliers and distributors).
+- Having ready the kind of letter that should be written to the impacted parties (primarily those groups of customers, and any other third parties that you deal with, such as suppliers and distributors).

-In this blog, we continue to examine another tool that you can use to help fortify the lines of defense at your business.
-This is known as the “Virtual Private Network”, or “VPN” for short.
-Essentially, with this kind of technology, you are masking your network lines of communication.
+Essentially, with VPN technology, you are masking your network lines of communication.
 For example, if your remote employee logs in to access resources which are located at your place of business, that particular connection will actually appear to be “invisible” to the outside world.

 In its simplest form, the Virtual Private Network takes the data packet in which the plain text message (for example, the login credentials of the remote employee) resides in.
 This plain text message cannot just be sent by itself.
 It needs to have a vehicle in which to travel across the network medium, (which is the data packet), and then further encrypts it on as needed basis.